Why should rural municipalities be concerned about the sludge levels in their sewage lagoons?

 What Can Be Done to Reduce Sludge Levels in a Sewage Lagoon?

 Aeration.
 The main advantage of a properly aerated lagoon system is reducing the need for frequent sludge removal.
-Since a large portion of the municipal wastewater consists of biodegradable organic carbon matter, much of the settled sludge in the lagoon can be quickly decomposed by active aerobic or oxygen using professional concentrated beneficial bacteria.
+Since a large portion of municipal wastewater consists of biodegradable organic carbon matter, much of the settled sludge in the lagoon can be quickly decomposed by active aerobic or oxygen using professionally concentrated beneficial bacteria.
 If sufficient oxygen is not present in the ponds, the sludge layer will not biodegrade quickly enough to keep the sludge levels manageable.
 Aeration will provide much-needed dissolved oxygen to assist the aerobic bacteria in digesting the organics in the cell.
 Aeration can help promote evaporation, reducing the effluent required to release.

 Bacteria treatments.
 The application of environmentally friendly bacteria and enzymes is beneficial because it works to decompose the organic carbon matter substantially.
-Several tons of sludge per acre are removed in a single season by merely adding aggressive bacteria treatments to the cells at a considerably lower cost than dredging.
+Several tons of sludge per acre are removed in a single season by adding aggressive bacteria treatments to the cells at a considerably lower cost than dredging.